Palisades Fire: Progression

 On January 10, a CAL FIRE status report at 7:39 a.m. said the fire had grown to 20438 acre.
-During an update at 8:00 a.m., Crowley reported that the fire was at 8% containment, with 3,073 personnel fighting it.
+During an update at 8:00 a.m., Crowley reported that the fire was at eight percent containment, with 3,073 personnel fighting it.
 Another CAL FIRE report at 9:20 a.m. said there had been three civilian injuries and two civilian fatalities, a number which increased to three by 12:08 p.m.
-Another update at 2:33 p.m. said the fire was at 21317 acre and was still at 8% containment, while an update from the DMEC said five fire-related deaths had taken place in areas affected by the blaze, namely Malibu, Pacific Palisades and Topanga.
+Another update at 2:33 p.m. said the fire was at 21317 acre and was still at eight percent containment, while an update from the DMEC said five fire-related deaths had taken place in areas affected by the blaze, namely Malibu, Pacific Palisades and Topanga.
 This number was later revised to three.
 Late on January 10, the Los Angeles County Department of Public Health declared a local health emergency in response to the fires and issued a Public Health Officer Order prohibiting the use of leaf blowers to improve air quality.

-In a press conference at 8:00 a.m. on January 11, Todd Hopkins from the Unified IC CAL FIRE Incident Management Team said that the fire was at 11% containment and had grown by 1000 acre overnight.
+In a press conference at 8:00 a.m. on January 11, Todd Hopkins from the Unified IC CAL FIRE Incident Management Team said that the fire was at 11 percent containment and had grown by 1000 acre overnight.
 He also said 105,000 people had evacuated as 426 homes were destroyed.
 That same day, the fire began to march towards Mandeville Canyon, new evacuation orders were made for the Tarzana and Encino neighborhoods, with evacuation warnings extending to south of Ventura Boulevard in Encino and western parts of Bel Air.
-At least one home in Mandeville Canyon has burned.
+At least one home in Mandeville Canyon had burned.
 A CAL FIRE status report at 9:39 a.m. said the fire had grown to 22660 acre; by 4:37 p.m. it had grown to 23654 acre.
 The DMEC said that the death toll of all fires had risen to 16: five in the Palisades Fire and 11 in the Eaton Fire.
 Doug Stewart, the mayor of Malibu, said one third of the city had been lost, adding that homes along the Pacific Coast Highway and the Big Rock neighborhood were 'gone'.